 What Causes Shadow Accounting?

-Many investment firms still employ manual methods in their compensation administering processes.
+Many wealth management firms still employ manual methods in their compensation administering processes.
 A surprisingly high number of firms use spreadsheets as the primary compensation tool According to CSO Insights 51.6% of businesses use spreadsheets to calculate and manage commissions; an additional 10.8% use manual tools to calculate commission payments.
 In other words, 62.4% of businesses use spreadsheets or manual means to run their incentive compensation program.
-Investing in an incentive compensation management solution will help investment firms manage every aspect of their incentive compensation with increased accuracy and efficiency.
+Investing in an incentive compensation management solution will help broker-dealers and RIAs manage every aspect of their incentive compensation with increased accuracy and efficiency.

 Incentive compensation management tools will bring transparency to the compensation process.
 The advisor can view their sales production in real-time at any time.
 Instead of waiting for periodic updates delivered by email advisors will see current sales figures and view pending trades.
 This visibility eliminates surprises and reduces the number of commission disputes.